 Western Kentucky University School of Media offers three dynamic workshops where students can spend five days immersed in their passion: broadcasting, film or photojournalism.
 Each course is taught by an experienced professional from the award-winning School of Media and will broaden the students’ awareness of their field in a fun, intensive and hands-on workshop.

-Summer Media Workshops will be hosted June 7-13, 2020 for high school students interested in broadcasting, film or photojournalism (grades 10-12).
+Summer Media Workshops will be hosted in 2022 for high school students interested in broadcasting, film or photojournalism (grades 10-12).

 Photojournalism Workshop Fee: $850 (inclusive of housing, food and transport for field trips)